Turtlecute33/PrivacyActivistKit/docs/threat-modeling.md

 Privacy is impossible without security.
 Using private tools is pointless if an attacker can easily exploit your device and access your data.

 * **Compartmentalization:** To minimize the damage a malicious app can do, you should use security by compartmentalization.
-This can mean using different computers or virtual machines for different tasks (e.g., one for banking, one for general Browse).
+This can mean using different computers or virtual machines for different tasks (e.g., one for banking, one for general browsing).
 * **Secure Operating Systems:** Mobile operating systems like Android and iOS are generally more secure than desktop operating systems because their apps are sandboxed, meaning they are isolated from the core system and each other.
 On desktop, operating systems like Qubes OS are designed with a strong focus on security through virtualization.
 * **Physical Security:** If you are concerned about physical attacks, use an operating system with secure verified boot (like iOS, Android, or macOS) and always enable full-disk encryption.